These conditions aren’t always easy to detect, especially after age 60. Here’s how to protect yourself.

 The opposite problem—hyperthyroidism, or an overactive thyroid—happens less frequently, but it’s still worth knowing about.
 Up to 3 percent of older adults have hyperthyroidism, Dr. Vinik says.

 When younger people develop thyroid problems, the symptoms tend to be straightforward.
 Although older adults with hypothyroidism may also become constipated, feel cold and sluggish, and have dry skin, those symptoms “are all features you’d typically find in older people in general,” Dr. Vinik says.

 How do you sort it out?
-Even doctors have trouble, but Dr. Vinik says that if a patient’s voice has become a bit creaky, they’ve developed unusually thick or stout ankles, or they’re newly depressed, then it’s possible that hypothyroidism is to blame.
-He also checks a patient’s ankle jerk reflex; people with hypothyroidism tend to react more slowly to the Achilles tendon being tapped.
+Even doctors can have trouble with getting the right diagnosis, but Dr. Vinik says that if a patient’s voice has become a bit creaky, they’ve developed unusually thick or stout ankles, or they’re newly depressed, then it’s possible that hypothyroidism is to blame.
+He also checks a patient’s ankle jerk reflex.
+People with hypothyroidism tend to react more slowly to the Achilles tendon being tapped.

 An overactive thyroid is also harder to spot in older adults.
 While hyperthyroidism normally causes sweating and heart palpitations, many older people take blood pressure and heart medications that mask those symptoms.
-If a patient has atrial fibrillation (an abnormal heartbeat) or is losing weight for no clear reason, Dr. Vinik says he might order tests to check their thyroid function.
+If a patient has atrial fibrillation, or an abnormal heartbeat, or is losing weight for no clear reason, Dr. Vinik says he might order tests to check their thyroid function.

 3. Your Blood Tests Might Be Inaccurate